Skip to main content

 Traps to Avoid When Writing a Survey

 • Avoid Leading, Loaded, and Hypothetical Questions Eliminate questions that may bias responses or require respondents to speculate about future actions.
+Keep them factual and straightforward.

 • Avoid Biased or Emotional Language Use neutral language that does not sway respondents' opinions or feelings.